 The beach was about a 10 minute walk, we could sit on the back bay and watch the boats pass by on the intercoastal waterway.
 Plus it has a gym, pool and tennis courts!
 It was perfect for us!

 TIP: The beach closer to Siesta Key Village is a lot quieter than further down where the big access area is and the beach pavilion.
 Beach Access 2, 3 and 4 if you’re looking for a quieter experience.

 Getting Around on Siesta Key

 There is an app you can find for iOS and Android in their respective stores and it’s supposed to show both trolleys in real time on the island.
-It stopped working for about 2 weeks during our stay so it is not that reliable.
+The Siesta Key breeze App stopped working for about 2 weeks during our stay but we still had no problem using the Free Trolley!

 - Siesta Key Frog hop Free Shuttle (844) 376-4467

 - Siesta Key Disco Free Shuttle (941) 952-8294

 - The Cottage Seafood Restaurant with Happy Hour